-• This policy applies to all students in this college.
+• This policy applies to all students and staff in the College.

-2. Policy Statement
+Policy Statement

-- The Governing Body is committed to, will approve and annually review policies and procedures with the aim of, ensuring that Wirral Met College: - provides a safe environment for students in which to learn. - identifies students who are suffering, or likely to suffer, significant harm and provides child/vulnerable adult procedures for reporting concerns. - identifies students, under 18, who are in need of early help support from other agencies to ensure their welfare and takes appropriate action. - takes appropriate action to promote and support the safety and welfare of students, at home, at College and in the work place. - has established procedures for reporting and dealing with allegations of abuse against members of staff - ensures the safe recruitment of staff in compliance with appropriate legislation. - In developing its policies and procedures, the Governing Body, will take account of guidance issued by the Department for Education (DfE), Wirral Safeguarding Children Partnership, Merseyside Adults Safeguarding Board and other relevant agencies, bodies and groups. - All staff, including agency and substantial contractors such as Aramark, will receive training to familiarise them with safeguarding and protection issues, their responsibilities and Wirral Met College policies and procedures which will be regularly updated.
-In addition, to provide staff with knowledge and skills to ensure effective safeguarding of children and adults at risk, monthly safeguarding briefings will be disseminated through email, and staff meetings The Be Safe Information Portal is also in place and maintained.
+- The Board of Governors is committed to and will approve and annually review policies and procedures with the aim of ensuring that Wirral Met College: - provides a safe environment for students in which to learn. - identifies students who are suffering, or likely to suffer, significant harm and provides child/ adult at risk procedures for reporting concerns. - identifies students under 18 who are in need of early help/support from other agencies to ensure their welfare and takes appropriate action. - takes appropriate action to promote and support the safety and welfare of students, at home, at College, in the community, online and in the work place. - has established procedures for reporting and dealing with allegations of abuse against members of staff - ensures the safe recruitment of staff in compliance with appropriate legislation. - In developing its policies and procedures, the College, will take account of guidance issued by the Department for Education (DfE), Wirral Safeguarding Children Partnership, Merseyside Adults Safeguarding Board and other relevant agencies, bodies and groups. - All staff, including agency and substantial contractors (such as Aramark) will receive training to familiarise themselves with safeguarding and protection issues, their responsibilities and Wirral Met College policies and procedures which will be regularly updated.
+In addition, to provide staff with knowledge and skills to ensure effective safeguarding of children and adults at risk, safeguarding e-bulletins will be disseminated through email and staff meetings.
+The Be Safe Information Portal on the staff intranet is also in place and maintained.

-- There will be a member of the Senior Leadership team nominated as the Designated Safeguarding Lead (DSL) with lead responsibility for safeguarding and protection issues.
-S/he will be assisted by the College Safeguarding Manager (CSM) and other managers, who have also received training, authorised to act on behalf of Wirral Met College. - DSL, CSM and other Designated Managers will undertake higher level training to enable them give advice and guidance, make decisions about safeguarding and protection issues and take appropriate action.
-Refresher training will take place every 2 years. - The Governing Body will receive an annual report which will review, update and inform how the safeguarding and protection duties have been discharged in line with statutory guidance: Keeping Children Safe in Education (September 2019). - Referrals to the Integrated Front Door) will, as far as is practicable, be made by the College Safeguarding Manager or other Designated Manager. - College staff will not have a direct role in investigating safeguarding or protection issues personally, but will work with other agencies as appropriate.
+- Aa member of the Senior Leadership Team nominated as the Designated Safeguarding Lead (DSL) with lead responsibility for safeguarding and protection issues.
+They will be assisted by the College Safeguarding Manager (CSM) and other managers, who have also received the appropriate training and are authorised to act on behalf of Wirral Met College. - DSL, CSM and other Designated Managers will undertake higher level training to enable them to give advice and guidance, make decisions about safeguarding and protection issues and take appropriate action.
+Refresher training will take place at least every 2 years. - The Board of Governors will receive an annual report which will review how safeguarding and protection duties have been discharged in line with statutory guidance: Keeping Children Safe in Education (September 2021). - Referrals to the Integrated Front Door will, as far as is practicable, be made by the College Safeguarding Manager or another Designated Manager. - College staff will not have a direct role in investigating safeguarding or protection issues personally, but will work with other agencies as appropriate.

-3. Supporting Students
+Supporting Students